williammazk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
 Welcome to my page.
 My name is Shijia Jin and I am a PhD student in School of Mathematics at Monash University.
+My research is focused on stochastic analysis and mathematical finance, working with Dr Ivan Guo and Dr Kihun Nam.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I obtained my bachelor's degree in mathematics and computational science from Shanghai University.
+During my first-year study in master of financial mathematics at Monash University, I decided to pursue a career in quantitative research, and hence transferred to honours degree for more training in analysis and probability.